mafrego/docs-oshwapp/OSHWBOMprotocol.md

 ## Preliminary notes

 - **OSHW BOM protocol** defines the headers of a [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file used as [bill of materials](https://en.wikipedia.org/wiki/Bill_of_materials) for any open source hardware product.
+- header 0. is the "template header" not used in real BOMs.
 - this protocol follows the [Semantic Versioning](https://semver.org/) directives.
 - this protocol is still under development: anyone interested in improving it can create an issue or write an email to the mantainer of this repository.
+- [this]() is a working example of BOM file according to the **OSHW BOM protocol 1.0.0**.

 ## BOM filename